ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 MulticopterLandDetector: use setpoint generation to infer decend intent
-message: MulticopterLandDetector: use setpoint generation to infer decend intent

 For any normal use case where a downwards velocity setpoint is set this works exactly the same as before.